 After the death of his father (1876), Edward William and his mother moved to Main Street, Claypole, where Edward William died in 1886.

 George Henry married Catherine Robinson at Long Bennington in 1874.
 Catherine (nee Stevenson) was the widow of Richard Robinson of Brandon Lodge (1834-70).
 In 1881 George and Catherine were at Court Leys but they sold up in 1885 and moved to Leadenham Low Fields.
 They retired to Frieston Hall (the former Frieston House School) where George died in 1900.
 Catherine and their niece Alissimon Annie Jackson stayed there until about 1912, before moving to 32 North Parade, Grantham were Catherine died in 1928, aged 91.

 Alissimon Caistor Minnitt helped her brother Edward William run Brandon Hall farm.
-She married Charles Anthony Jackson in 1871 but died 2 years later.
+She married Charles Anthony Jackson in 1871 but died (in Brandon) 2 years later.
 They had a daughter:

 - Alissimon Annie Jackson born in Brigg in 1872.
 After her mother died, she lived with George Henry’s family at Leadenham Low Fields and then Frieston Hall.
 Later she moved to 32 North Parade, Grantham, where she later lived with her half-sister (her father had re-married) Emily Caister Rollison (nee Jackson).
 Alissimon died at the Lawn, Lincoln in 1941 and was buried at Caythorpe.